Recognition of same-sex unions in India: Live-in relationships

 Couples in "live-in relationships" are not married to each other but live together as a cohabiting couple.
 Live-in relationships tend to be viewed by Indian society as taboo, but have become gradually more common among the younger population in light of the slow decline of arranged marriages.
 Unlike marriages, live-in relationships are not regulated by law and lack a robust, legally protected system.
 No law lays down the rights, benefits and commitments for parties in a live-in relationship.
 However, court judgments and various pieces of legislation offer various rights to such couples.
 The Protection of Women from Domestic Violence Act, 2005 grants domestic violence protections to women who live in a "relationship in the nature of marriage".
 Courts have interpreted this expression as covering live-in relationships.
 Following amendments in the early 2000s, the term "wife" under the Criminal Procedure Code, 1973 includes women who have been in live-in relationships for a "sensible period of time" for the purpose of alimony.
 In 2020, the Orissa High Court ruled in Chinmayee Jena v.
 State of Odisha that women in live-in relationships are protected under the 2005 domestic violence law similarly to different-sex cohabiting couples.

 Since the 2010s, courts in several states, including Gujarat, Himachal Pradesh, Kerala, Odisha, Punjab, Uttar Pradesh, and Uttarakhand, have ruled on an individual basis that live-in relationships between same-sex couples are not unlawful and entitled to legal protection.
 This has often only entailed limited inheritance benefits or police protection from family.
 Courts have also recognised guru–shishya, nātā prathā or maitri karar-type contractual relationships.
-On 16 August 2022, the Supreme Court of India ruled in Deepika Singh vs Central Administrative Tribunal and Others that familial relationships may take the form of opposite-sex live-in relationships and same-sex relationships, and that such "atypical manifestations" of the family unit are equally deserving of social security benefits.
+While ruling on a maternity leave matter in Deepika Singh vs Central Administrative Tribunal and Others on 16 August 2022, a two-judge bench of the Supreme Court observed that the definition of a family unit includes opposite-sex and same-sex live-in relationships, declaring them equally entitled to social welfare benefits.
 In addition, a number of companies provide services to cohabiting same-sex couples, including financial benefits, and health care benefits.
 On 28 August 2024, the Ministry of Finance clarified that persons in same-sex live-in relationships can open joint bank accounts and name their partners to be beneficiaries of an account in case of death.
 The Department of Food and Public Distribution has also advised state and territorial governments to recognize partners in same-sex relationships as members of the same household for ration card purposes.